CaroBarros/udacity_project_data_science_blog/README.md

 - **The role of Education Level and Cloud Platform experience in salary prediction was minimal**, suggesting that other factors, such as **skills, job role, and industry,** might play a more significant role.
 - **Both models (Linear Regression and Random Forest)** showed relatively low predictive power (R² ~0.49-0.51), indicating that additional factors should be considered to improve salary predictions.
 - **Model performance indicates room for improvement**—with Mean Absolute Errors (MAE) around $27,000, the predictions are not highly precise, and further optimization is needed.
+- A blog post in medium was created to present the results to a non technical audience: [blog post][def]

 ## 🙌 Acknowledgments
 This project was completed as part of the **Udacity Data Scientist Nanodegree** program.